 Can I Help?

-The best thing you can do is SPREAD THE WORD!
+The first thing you can do is SPREAD THE WORD!

 Spread the word about my campaign at your local ham club meetings, or better yet, invite me to speak at your meeting.
 I have quite a few scheduled over the next few months, but I will find a way to squeeze a meeting in!